ScottWe/solidity-1/tutorials/6_comp_invars.md

 therefore be in a different state than those in the neighbourhood.
 We must check that all such neighbourhoods satisfy the invariant.

-Finally, `Non-interference` check generalizes the challenge faced by the `Initialization` check.
-Here we must consider two neighbourhoods.
-One neighbourhood is fixed from before the transition, while the other takes part directly in the transition.
-However, simply fixing an external neighbourhood is not enough.
-If we fix the neighbourhood, we miss all neighbourhoods for which the acting process and the external process share one or more client.
-In effect, we must "decide" which clients the two neighbourhoods share, and then update the state as required.
+The `Non-interference` check generalizes the challenge faced by the `Initialization` check.
+Here we must consider pairs of neighbourhoods.
+One neighbourhood is fixed before the transition takes place, while the other takes part directly in the transition.
+As these neighbourhoods are arbitrary, it is possible that a representative in the first neighbourhood overlaps with some representative in the second neighbourhood.
+In such a case, the post-state of this representative must be reflected in both neighbourhoods.

-We address the forementioned challenge with two modeling tricks.
+A naive solution to either problem is to encode each case explicitly.
+However, the number of cases grows exponentially with the number of representatives.
+A more sophisticated solution is to select one of the exponentially many cases through non-determinism.
+This insight motivates the following two tricks, and in turn, reduces the problem to a linear number of binary decisions.

   1. To simulate an external process, we compute two neighbourhoods for the same program state, and cache the first result.
-This simulates untouched mapping entries.
+This simulates an untouched neighbourhood.
   2. When checking `Initialization` and `Non-interference` we use three non-deterministic flag variables to model overlap between the two neighbourhoods.
+If the i-th variable is true, the i-th client is shared.

 To follow along, this last variation is available [here](https://github.com/ScottWe/smartace-examples/blob/master/tutorials/post-6/instrumented/cmodel_3.c)